bevyengine/bevy-website/content/news/2020-08-03-announcing-bevy/index.md

 There are plenty of fantastic engines out there ... why build another one?
 Especially when there are already so many in the Rust ecosystem?

 First a bit about me: I decided to build Bevy after years of contributing code to other engines (ex: Godot).
 I spent over four years [building a game in Godot](https://www.youtube.com/c/cartdev) and I also have experience with Unity, Unreal, and a number of other frameworks like SDL and Three.js.
 I have built multiple custom engines in the past using Rust, Go, HTML5, and Java.
-I have also closely followed the other major players in the Rust gamedev ecosystem, namely <a href="https://github.com/amethyst/amethyst" target="_blank">Amethyst</a>, <a href="https://github.com/hecrj/coffee" target="_blank">coffee</a>, <a href="https://github.com/not-fl3/macroquad">Macroquad</a>, and <a href="https://github.com/PistonDevelopers/piston" target="_blank">Piston</a>.
+I have also used and/or closely followed most of the current players in the Rust gamedev ecosystem.
 I recently quit my job as Senior Software Engineer at Microsoft and my experience there deeply affected my opinions of software and what it should be.

 These experiences led me to want the following from a game engine: